What Date is 10 Business Days From Today?

 Why 10 Business Days Is One of the Strongest Queries

 Ten business days is the classic "two work weeks" timeframe.
-It is widely used for shipping, claims, account changes, payroll adjustments, and administrative processing.
+It is widely used for shipping, requests, account changes, work schedule adjustments, and administrative processing.

 It is popular because people intuitively know it should be longer than ten calendar days, but usually need the exact deadline to plan around weekends.